-If you purchase ordinary shares in this offering, you will experience substantial and immediate dilution.
+If you purchase ordinary shares or ADSs in the global offering, you will experience substantial and immediate dilution.

-If you purchase ordinary shares in this offering (including in the form of ADSs), you will experience substantial and immediate dilution of € (\$ ) per ordinary share in the net tangible book value after giving effect to the offering at an assumed offering price of € per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2017, because the price that you pay will be substantially greater than the net tangible book value per ordinary share that you acquire.
+If you purchase ordinary shares or ADSs in the global offering, you will experience substantial and immediate dilution of \$10.93 per ADS and €9.19 per ordinary share in net tangible book value as of June 30, 2017, after giving effect to the global offering at the offering price of \$23.26 per ADS in the U.S. offering, and €20.00 per ordinary share in the European private placement, because the price that you pay will be substantially greater than the net tangible book value per ADS or ordinary share, as applicable, that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the offering price when they purchased their ordinary shares.
-You will experience additional dilution upon exercise of any outstanding warrants to purchase ordinary shares or if we otherwise issue additional shares or ADSs below the offering price.
-For a further description of the dilution that you will experience immediately after this offering, see the section of this prospectus titled "Dilution."
+You will experience additional dilution upon exercise of any outstanding warrants to purchase ordinary shares or if we otherwise issue additional ordinary shares or ADSs below the offering price.
+For a further description of the dilution that you will experience immediately after the global offering, see the section of this prospectus titled "Dilution."